European-XFEL/EXtra-foam/docs/main_gui.rst

 .. _nanmean: https://docs.scipy.org/doc/numpy/reference/generated/numpy.nanmean.html

-The main GUI of **karaboFAI** is divided into several control panels grouped by functionality and a log window.
+The main GUI of **EXtra-foam** is divided into several control panels grouped by functionality and a log window.

 .. image:: images/MainGUI.png